-Founded in 2009, Marywood’s School of Architecture is the University’s newest professional school and the first school of architecture established in northeast Pennsylvania.
-The School was established to further the University’s mission of service and excellence in education by preparing its graduates to make significant contributions to the improvement of the quality of our built and natural environments.
+Founded in 2009, Marywood’s School of Architecture is the University’s newest professional school and the first school of architecture in Northeast Pennsylvania.
+The School was established to further the University’s mission of service and excellence in education by preparing its graduates to make significant contributions to improving the quality of our built and natural environment.

 Students pursuing graduate degree tracks within our programs deal with advanced studies focusing on the design of physical that directly impact people at many different scales and in many different contexts—interiors, houses, buildings, plazas, and streetscapes, as well as consumer products, graphics, and digital environments.

 Consistent with the University’s tradition of educating students to live responsibly in an interdependent world, Marywood University’s School of Architecture is dedicated to the education of a new generation of architects—environmental stewards who will assume major responsibility for the built environment of the region, the nation, and the world.
 Their studies are therefore explicitly bound to social responsibility and societal well-being, and our curricula have been created to enable our graduates to deal effectively with the many future challenges they will inevitably confront as design professionals.